AdamStelmaszczyk/dqn/README.md

 - <kbd>A</kbd> - left
 - <kbd>D</kbd> - right
 - <kbd>SPACE</kbd> - fire button (concrete action depends on a game)

+### Generate GIFs

+1. Generate images: `python run.py --images --model=YOUR_MODEL.h5`.
+2. We will use `convert` tool, which is part of ImageMagick, [here](https://www.imagemagick.org/script/download.php) are the installation instructions.
+3. Convert images from episode 1 to GIF: `convert -layers OptimizeFrame 1_*.png 1.gif`

 ## Links